Machiavel (band)

-Machiavel, named after Niccolò Machiavelli, is a Belgian rock group formed in 1974 and still currently recording and touring today.
-The band's first few albums are typical of the progressive rock movement while the later albums were more in a new-wave rock direction.
+Machiavel is a Belgian rock group formed in 1974.
+The band's first few albums were progressive rock, while their later albums shifted towards new wave.
 By mid 1970s, Machiavel had established themselves as one of the most popular Belgian groups.

 History

-The first years
+Early years (1974–1987)

-Machiavel were founded in 1974 by Roland De Greef (bass) and Marc Ysaÿe (drums and vocals) then playing with a group called Moby Dick and Jack Roskam (guitar) and Albert Letecheur (keyboard).
-They released their first eponymous album in 1976 and gained some attention with the song "Cheerlessness" displaying Marc's high pitch voice and Albert's heady keyboard line.
+Machiavel were founded in 1974 by Roland De Greef (bass) and Marc Ysaÿe (drums and vocals), named after Niccolò Machiavelli.
+At the time, they were playing in a group called Moby Dick with Jack Roskam (guitar) and Albert Letecheur (keyboard).
+They released their first eponymous album in 1976.

-Jack Roskam was soon replaced by Jean-Paul Devaux and Mario Guccio joined the group as lead vocalist and showman, due to his move out to Yugoslavia.
+Jack Roskam was soon replaced by Jean-Paul Devaux.
+Mario Guccio joined the group as lead vocalist due to his move out to Yugoslavia.
 The new formation released Jester in 1977.
 The next year saw the release of the album, Mechanical Moonbeams.

-Urban Games was probably the band's most successful album to date.
+Urban Games was the band's most successful album to date.
 It attempted to move away from the Eurock style and proposed songs leaning on disco ("Dancing Heroes"), hard rock ("The Dictators"), reggae ("Over the Hill"), and Eurock still ("City Flowers").
-The rift between the tastes and ideas of the different members of the group was all too apparent in the group and Albert Letecheur and Jean-Paul Devaux left the group in 1979.
+Albert Letecheur and Jean-Paul Devaux left the group in 1979.

-New directions

-The aptly titled album New Lines, with Thierry Plas on lead guitar, was released in 1980.
-The single "Fly" was an immediate success but the group's next attempt with the album Break Out produced by Derek Laurence in 1981 did not meet success and the group went undercover for a number of years, if one excepts the album The Cry of Pleasure in 1987.
+New Lines was released in 1980, with Thierry Plas on lead guitar.
+The single "Fly" was an immediate success, but the group's next attempt with the album Break Out produced by Derek Laurence in 1981 did not meet success, and after The Cry of Pleasure in 1987, the group went inactive for a number of years.

-Rebirth
+End of hiatus (1999–present)

-The rebirth happened in 1999 with Virtual Sun followed by Welcome to Paradise in 2003 and 2005 in 2005.
-Although live performances have been promoted the band fails to recapture its former glory after such a long absence.
-In 2010 Thierry Plas left the band because of musical differences and went in search of other projects.
+The band resumed activity in 1999 with Virtual Sun, followed by Welcome to Paradise in 2003 and 2005 in 2005.
+In 2010, Thierry Plas left the band because of musical differences and went in search of other projects.
 A new album Eleven was released featuring new guitarist Christophe Pons.

-Members are active in radio and promoting and supporting new acts, especially in the Belgian market, which has become two markets due to schisms among the two major linguistic groups in Belgium, which operate separate radio and television systems.
+Members are active in radio and promoting and supporting new acts in Belgium.

-Aftermath

-Their lead vocalist since 1977, Mario Guccio, died at the age of 64, on 21 January 2018.
+Mario Guccio died at the age of 64 on 21 January 2018.